 Online sportsbooks, which are growing in numbers across the country, also offer an incredible variety of wagering options and give players hundreds of markets each week during the season.

-Yes, it is legal to bet on NFL Online.
+Yes, it is legal to bet NFL games online legally.
 There have been many legislative developments on the sports betting front over the past few years which has led to laws passing in nearly 20 states allowing sports wagering.
-So you may be asking, "where can I bet on NFL games legally?"
+So you may be asking yourself, "where can I bet on NFL games legally?"

-Luckily, betting on football legally online has never been easier in places like New Jersey, Pennsylvania, and West Virginia where mobile sports betting is in full swing.
-In over a year from the Supreme Court opening up the industry to states other than Nevada online betting popularity has surpassed all expectations.
+Luckily, online football betting has never been easier in places like New Jersey, Pennsylvania, West Virginia, and Indiana among others where mobile sports betting is in full swing.
+In over a year from the Supreme Court opening up the industry to states other than Nevada, online betting popularity has surpassed all expectations.

 Using one of the many reliable NFL online betting sites allows you to place wagers from any location so long as you're in a state where sports wagering is legal.
 Not everyone is adopting the mobile dynamic of sports betting, but plenty of states including Tennessee, Indiana, and Montana are expected to launch legal sports betting online in the near future as well.